© By Patrick Trottier

 The objective of process consultation is to support the organization to occur a shift in mental framework in how people see themselves and how they see the organization.

-A critical distinction between the ‘process model’ and an ‘emergent model’ is that the former is generally based on ‘solving a problem’, as well as focused to the past-to-future state.
+A critical distinction between the ‘process approach’ and an ‘emergent approach’ is that the former is generally based on ‘solving a problem’, as well as focused to the past-to-future state.
 Whereas, an ‘emergent model’ is focused on an open, evolving process of unfolding discovery and shaping that discovery on an ongoing basis in present real-time.

 A colleague, Edward Hampton, Managing Member, Performance Perspectives LLC states it well;